SuperOfficeDocs/superoffice-docs/docs/database/tables/deliverytype.md

 ---
-uid: table-deliverytype
+uid: table-DeliveryType
-title: deliverytype table
+title: DeliveryType table
 description: The list of Delivery types, in the internal product register so.generated: true
 keywords:
   - "database"
   - "DeliveryType"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# deliverytype Table (436)
+# DeliveryType Table (436)

-deliverytype MDO list item table.
+DeliveryType MDO list item table.
 The list of Delivery types, in the internal product register

 ## Fields